Jonah Heim Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels have a 4.55 team ERA that ranks 21st among all league pitching staffs.
+- The Angels' 4.60 team ERA ranks 23rd across all MLB pitching staffs.

-- Angels pitchers combine to give up 149 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- Angels pitchers combine to give up 151 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- His most recent appearance came on Tuesday against the San Francisco Giants, when the lefty threw 6 2/3 innings, surrendering two earned runs while allowing five hits.
+- In his most recent appearance on Wednesday against the San Francisco Giants, the right-hander went six innings, giving up three earned runs while surrendering three hits.

-- The 26-year-old has a 4.10 ERA and 7.6 strikeouts per nine innings across 20 games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.